krother/refactoring_tutorial/README.md

 1. replace the boolean arguments by a single argument `flags`
 2. modify the function call accordingly
-3. modify the function body to use the `in` operator when checking state, e.g. `if 'credits' in flags:`
+3. modify the function body to use the `in` operator when checking state, e.g. `if credits in flags:`

 We need to do the same with `visit_planet()`